epigen/mr.pareto/README.md

     ```console
     snakemake -p -n --reason
     ```
 - if you use a module in multiple projects with **different configuration files** use the command line argument `--configfile` to overwrite values from the configfile statement.
-Important note from the [docs](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#configuration): Note that any values parsed into the config dictionary with any of above mechanisms are merged, i.e., all keys defined via a configfile statement, or the `--configfile` and `--config` command line arguments will end up in the final config dictionary, but if two methods define the same key, command line overwrites the configfile statement.
+Important note from the [docs](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#configuration): Note that any values parsed into the config dictionary with any of the above mechanisms are merged, i.e., all keys defined via a configfile statement, or the `--configfile` and `--config` command line arguments will end up in the final config dictionary, but if two methods define the same key, command line overwrites the configfile statement.
     ```console
     snakemake --configfile path/to/config.yaml
     ```